copyrat90/GNS-Practice/README.md

 # GNS-Practice

-My practices on using [GameNetworkingSockets](https://github.com/ValveSoftware/GameNetworkingSockets), along with my fork of [ValveSockets-CSharp](https://github.com/copyrat90/ValveSockets-CSharp).
+My practices on using [GameNetworkingSockets](https://github.com/ValveSoftware/GameNetworkingSockets), along with [my fork of Valve.Sockets.Autogen](https://github.com/copyrat90/Valve.Sockets.Regen).

-Currently, only supports building on Windows with MSVC.
+Currently, only supports building on Windows with MSVC & on Linux with GCC.

 ## Build